 Savannah and Erin attend the Midstates Undergraduate Research Symposium in the Biological Sciences and Psychology to present their poster on "The role of soil microbes and plant diversity in pollination and soil carbon sequestration under climate change".

 Congratulations to our students!
 We reached our lab's highest record ever for posters presented at Washington University's fall Undergraduate Research Symposium.
 On Saturday, Oct.
-21, our 4 high school students ("TERFers", Tyson Environmental Research Fellowships) program and our 4 undergraduates (Tyson Undergraduate Fellows) presented posters about the work they did over the summer.
+21, our 4 high school students ("TERFers", Tyson Environmental Research Fellowships) and our 4 undergraduates (Tyson Undergraduate Fellows) presented posters about the work they did over the summer.

 We are presenting posters at the 7th Annual St Louis Ecology, Evolution, and Conservation (SLEEC) Retreat at Saint Louis University.